-Mouser… The word just echoed in my head.
-I started to feel a bit uneasy, as if there was something about Stockman or the Mouser that just didn’t feel right.
-I kept watching the news as the camera panned to a red haired woman in a lab coat holding a box.
-Her eyes were the color of emeralds, and her hair was in a neat bun; she was actually very pretty.
+The word just echoed in my head.
+I started to feel uneasy as if there was something about Stockman or the Mouser that just didn’t feel right.
+I kept watching the news as the camera panned to a red-haired woman in a lab coat holding a box.
+Her eyes were the color of emeralds, and her hair was in a neat bun.
+She was very pretty.

 “My lab assistant, Miss April O’Neil, will release several rats into the simulation chamber.
 April, proceed, my dear.”

 O’Neil walked over to a miniature maze and released the rats that were in the box.
 The rats quickly ran in different directions.

 Okay, time to see what that Mouser thing can do.

 Stockman released the Mouser to an opening of the maze, the little robot taking off quickly.
 “Now observe the sheer genius of my Mouser in action.”

 The Mouser went after the rats, exterminating, as I’ll call it.
 For the rat to be exterminated, the robot had to eat it, one rodent after another until all the rats were taken care of once and for all.